isabella232/data-workbench.en-1/help/home/c-get-started/c-intf-anlys-ftrs/c-ctm-menus/t-cstm-menus-ordr-files.md

 ---
 description: You can customize the appearance of any menu by editing the order.txt file associated with that menu.
-seo-description: You can customize the appearance of any menu by editing the order.txt file associated with that menu.
-seo-title: Customize a menu using order.txt files
 solution: Analytics
 title: Customize a menu using order.txt files
 topic: Data workbench